RAIK284/frontend-code-javadoc-juveniles/README.md

 Step 4:

-Localhost blocks CORS which doesn't allow our application to access our REST API backend, so you will have to download and enable a google chrome extension to get the website to show real data.
+Localhost blocks CORS which doesn't allow our application to access our REST API backend, so you will have to download and enable a google chrome extension to get the website to work.

 Link: https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en